shirvani-jr/RLMOptimizer/README.md

 # RLMOptimizer

 A prompt optimizer built on the [Recursive Language Model](https://arxiv.org/abs/2512.24601) paradigm.
-The optimizer is an LLM agent with a persistent code environment, optimization tools, and sub-LLM access.
+The optimizer is an LLM agent with a persistent code environment, optimization tools, an sub-LLM access.
 It doesn't follow a fixed optimization algorithm — it *is* the algorithm.

 ## Why RLM for Optimization